colons/ambient/README.md

 with just running `python -m SimpleHTTPServer` from the repository and visiting localhost:8000 in your browser.
 You can then kill the server, as it will not be needed until you update your config or need to reload for some other reason.

+If you want custom CSS to override something in an iframe or make the page look all metal or something and don't want a dirty working branch, put it in a file called custom.css and it will load.